The focal point in art is one of the most important concepts you will need to learn as an artist.

 For example, say you are painting a seascape and your focal point in the painting is a small fishing boat with an old man and his son fishing on it.

-If the area surrounding the fishing boat is nothing but calm open sea, then your focal point will be powerful (as it is not competing for attention).
+If the area surrounding the fishing boat is nothing but a calm open sea, then your focal point will be powerful (as it is not competing for attention).
 On the other hand, if the boat is situated next to an active jetty of fishermen, then suddenly your focal point (being the fishing boat) seems to be lacking any power, as it is now competing with the active jetty of fishermen for attention (and possibly losing).

-Where To Place Your Focal Point?
+Where to Place Your Focal Point?

 The positioning of your focal point in relation to the rest of the painting is an important decision.
 You need to ask yourself…